hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

 CP1291 (Advanced JavaScript) Course Project - JQuery Plugin - NHL Team Stats

 ## Description:
 This plugin was designed as the course project of CP1291: Advanced JavaScript.
 By implementing this plugin on your website, it will gain the ability to display the team name, record, rank (league, conference, division) and the results from the past 5 games played for any given NHL team, as selected using a drop-down list.
 On the click of a button, an overlay will pop up, containing all the previously mentioned information as well as the team's record over those five games, using today's date as the reference point.
-The plugin makes use of the NHL API by requsting team specific information depending on what team is selected by the user.
+The plugin makes use of the NHL API by requesting team specific information depending on what team is selected by the user.
 This data is then processed and displayed in a popup, which will display over the current webpage.

 # Download & Installation
 ## Step 1: